 Community asset transfers

 Council land and property could be an ideal resource to help local communities realise their plans and aspirations.
-We've developed a process to transfer assets to community organisations who want to take them over for the benefit of their community.
+We've developed a procedure to transfer assets to community organisations wishing to take them over for the benefit of their community.

 Get in touch

 The first step is to have a chat with us about your ideas.
 We'll explain more about the process and give you advice on submitting an application.
 Contact us to discuss your plans: